tim273/weather_radio_scripts/README.md

 Wire: You can use a couple things #12/#10 copper house wiring or galvanzed steel wire
 Soldering Iron: You'll want a good soldering iron like this one: https://www.amazon.com/Weller-D650-Industrial-Soldering-Gun/dp/B000JEGEC0

-Alternatively you could purchase this anteanna if you're not comfortable building your own: http://www.jpole-antenna.com/shop/product-category/weather-band/
+Alternatively you could purchase this antenna if you're not comfortable building your own: http://www.jpole-antenna.com/shop/product-category/weather-band/

 If you build or purchase an external antenna, you'll need these adapters: